Adult discussion group

 The format of the morning has evolved over the years to the current two sessions, with a short coffee break in between.
 Rabbi Altshuler leads the first session and a member of the group, the shul or a guest speaker leads the second session.

-10.00 – 11.15 Rabbi Altshuler: Max Nordau: The Jews and the crisis of Western civilisation
+10.00 – 11.15 Rabbi Altshuler: AD Gordon: Labour and the Redemption of the Land of Israel

-11.15 – 12.30 Jonathan Charles, former London Anchor man of BBC World News – Reporting the Middle East – is the BBC biased?
+11.15 – 12.30 Jonathan Charles, former BBC World News London anchor: Reporting the Middle East: Is the BBC biased?

 The Rabbi’s sessions have covered a wide range of subjects from Pirkei Avot, Tractate Brachot of the Talmud to the history of Russian Jewry and Islam for Jews.
 No former knowledge is required; only an interest in finding out more about Judaism, stimulating your mind and/or a willingness to discuss issues.
 ‘Two Jews, three opinions’, a very old Jewish truism, reflects the group and how we welcome and value everyone’s opinion.